Vishnu287345/Sales-Dashboard-with-Predictive-Analytics/README.md

 $ ./mvnw spring-boot:run
 ```

-> The server will initialize in the browser: <http://localhost:8080>
+> The server will initialize in the browser: <http://localhost:8080>\
+> The in-memory database H2 will be initialized in <http://localhost:8080/h2-console>

 ## :trophy: Activities